PhilGoud/responsive-icon/README.md

 You don't want an iMac to represent the desktop ?
 There, I fixed it for you.
 Enjoy.

+Inspired by the one found here : https://www.orangekeymarketing.co.uk/web-design-middlesbrough/responsive-icon/

 There is a minimalistic version and a notch version (based on a random chinese Android phone.
 I don't remember which)